Prepare for a Career as a School Building Leader

 See the curriculum and degree requirements for this program.

 Core Courses and Electives

 The MA in Educational Leadership: School Building Leader combines content courses with fieldwork and electives.
-In your core seminars, you'll study Educational Leadership, Organization and Leadership Theory, Leadership for School Improvement, Politics of Multicultural School Communities, Data Driven Decision Making and Leadership, and pursue additional study relevant to school improvement, teaching and learning, and community engagement and collaboration.
+In your core seminars, you'll study Educational Leadership, Organization and Leadership Theory, Educational Change, Politics of Multicultural School Communities, Data Driven Decision Making and Leadership, and pursue additional study relevant to school improvement, teaching and learning, and community engagement and collaboration.
 Each course examines multiple theoretical perspectives, themes of equity and social justice, a focus on the needs and experiences of low-income urban children and youth, and implications for leadership within and outside of educational settings.

 The curriculum offers flexibility in creating a program of study that you and your adviser can tailor to fit your professional goals and interests.
 You can choose to study full-time or part-time.
 Full-time students can complete the 36-credit program in three semesters.

 Fieldwork and Internships

 Students usually complete the required internship near the end of their programs of study.
 Full-time students have full-time internships of approximately 30 hours per week during the final semester of their programs; part-time students have part-time internships for approximately 15 hour during the final two semesters of their programs.
 Specific hours are arranged on site with the field supervisor, taking into account the student’s academic responsibilities.